FloSchuberth/cSEM/README.md

 Status](https://travis-ci.com/M-E-Rademaker/cSEM.svg?branch=master)](https://travis-ci.com/M-E-Rademaker/cSEM)

 WARNING: THIS IS WORK IN PROGRESS.
 BREAKING CHANGES TO THE API ARE VERY LIKELY.
-Do not use the package before the first stable relase (which will be 0.0.1, most likely in mid 2019).
+Use the package with caution and please report bugs to [the package creator](mailto:manuel.rademaker@uni-wuerzburg.de).
+The first stable relase will be version 0.0.1, most likely in mid 2019.

 ## Purpose

-Estimate, analyse, test, and study linear, nonlinear, hierachical and multigroup structural equation models using composite-based approaches and procedures including estimation techniques such as partial least squares path modeling (PLS) and its derivatives (PLSc, ordPLSc, robustPLSc), generalized structured component analysis (GSCA), generalized structured component analysis with uniqueness terms (GCSAm), generalized canonical correlation analysis (GCCA), principal component analysis (PCA), factor score regression (FSR) using sum score, regression or bartlett scores (including bias correction using Croon’s
+Estimate, analyse, test, and study linear, nonlinear, hierachical and multigroup structural equation models using composite-based approaches and procedures, including estimation techniques such as partial least squares path modeling (PLS-PM) and its derivatives (PLSc, ordPLSc, robustPLSc), generalized structured component analysis (GSCA), generalized structured component analysis with uniqueness terms (GSCAm), generalized canonical correlation analysis (GCCA), principal component analysis (PCA), factor score regression (FSR) using sum score, regression or bartlett scores (including bias correction using Croon’s